IsbatBInHossain/codenotes/README.md

 Codenotes is built on the following technology stack:

-    * React
+- React
-    * TypeScript
+- TypeScript
-    * Redux
+- Redux
-    * bulmaCSS
+- bulmaCSS
-    * esBuild-wasm
+- esBuild-wasm

 ## Contact

-If you have any questions or feedback, please contact the author of Codenotes at [email protected]
+If you have any questions or feedback, please contact the author of Codenotes at isbatbinhossain@gmail.com

 Note: At the moment, only JS and JSX are supported.